donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 For Linux users, CyberDuck is provided as a command-line tool called [duck.sh](https://duck.sh).
 The installation instruction can be found [here](https://trac.cyberduck.io/wiki/help/en/howto/cli#Linux).

-Tips: For Linux users, you might want to consider [alternative clients](#Alternative_clients) for a beter user interface.
+Hint: For Linux users, you might want to consider [alternative clients](#Alternative_clients) for a beter user interface.

 ## CyberDuck setup